Xilinx/mlir-aie/programming_examples/README.md

 # <ins>Programming Examples</ins>

-These programming examples are provided so that application programmers can learn how to leverage the Iron design flow with MLIR-AIE python bindings, and the MLIR-AIE intermediate representation directly to build applications targeting AI Engines.
+These programming examples are provided so that application programmers can learn how to leverage the IRON design flow with mlir-aie python bindings, and the mlir-aie intermediate representation directly to build applications targeting AI Engines.
 They are organized into the following directories:

 ## [basic](./basic)